mtumilowicz/java11-stream-composing-completable-future/README.md

 1. generate the report

-**Note that operation could be time consuming, for example getting product by its id could be provided by querying external service.**
+**Note that operation could be time consuming, for example getting product by its id could be done by querying external service.**

 # solution
-* classes `Product`, `Packed` and `Send` as simple as they can be (with some utility functions):
+* classes `Product`, `Packed` and `Send` are as simple as they can be (with some utility functions):
     ```
     @Value
     class Product {